-The written exam of the lecture "Machine Vision" (Dr. Lauer) will be held on 14th of February, 2019 in the time between 10:30 and 11:30.
+The written exam of the lecture "Machine Vision" (Dr. Lauer) will be held on August 9, 2019 in the time between 10:30 and 11:30.
 Futher information about the exam can be found here.

 Machine vision (or computer vision) describes all kind of techniques that can be used to extract information from camera images in an automated way.
 Considerable improvements of machine vision techniques throughout recent years, e.g. by the advent of deep learning, have caused growing interest in these techniques and enabled applications in various domains, e.g. robotics, autonomous driving, gaming, production control, visual inspection, medicine, surveillance systems, and augmented reality.